bcgov/lucy-web/api/SchemaAndDatabaseController.md

 ## Folder structure
 The content related to the backend application are placed under the folder `api`.
 The following is the list of important pieces along with its purpose

-- `.docker` - Contains all the docker related items in here
+- `.docker` - Contains all the docker files for local development
 - `.pipeline` - Includes the scripts which are required for the pipeline related activities
 - `openshift` - This folder contains the yaml files for all the pods used in the application
 - `env_config` - The environment variables required for local development
 - `api_sources`
-  - `.build` - contains the docker files for build
+  - `.build` - contains the docker files for local deployment
   - `resources` - Source of truth for all the resources such as csv, json and favicon which are used throughout the app
   - `schema-files` - Directory where all the schema files are stored in yaml format
   - `schema-migration-sql` - Contains all the SQL files needed to be run as a migration for differenct schemas